-Malta The Netherlands Spain Sweden Switzerland United Kingdom Malta tax on that income.
-The claim of relief for foreign tax paid/deemed to be paid, affects the level of refund that may be claimed by the shareholder upon a distribution of profits. municipal tax on net equity.
-The rates generally vary between 0.05% and 0.5%.
+Malta The Netherlands Spain Sweden Switzerland United Kingdom tax paid/deemed to be paid, affects the level of refund that may be claimed by the shareholder upon a distribution of profits. themselves.
 Preferential tax rates apply to inter alia insurance companies, building societies, authorized unit trust and open-ended investment companies.